Most Watched US TV Broadcast

 In fact, not only the game itself but Super Bowl commercials have become a cultural phenomenon of their own!
 The game broadcast attracts both a wide audience of football fans and people who watch the TV telecast because of the ads.
 Did you know that many viewers watch the game with a single purpose and that’s to see the commercials?
 The USA Today Super Bowl Ad Meter and other national surveys analyze which commercials carried the best audience response each year.

 Super Bowl ads have become iconic since 2000 because of many reasons among which you can count cinematographic quality, surreal humor, unpredictability and coups de theatre.
 The use of special effects and celebrity cameos has also been common in Super Bowl ads.
 The major brands like Coca-Cola, Doritos, GoDaddy, and others have had a partnership with famous celebrities during Super Bowl ad productions when developing their most expensive commercials for the broadcast.

 The leading companies use all creativity, humor, and talent to create commercials that will stand the test of time.
 Hyundai and GoDaddy, for instance, have their own in-house advertising teams to take care of the production process.

 Here are just a few truly fascinating ads aired this Super Bowl LIII.
 Enjoy watching and listening 😉

-Thus, when you’ll have that message you want to get across to a broader public, there is no bigger stage to take. will you have the inspiration to produce a stand-out promotional product that channel emotions and real-world issues, at the same level as Nike or Coca-Cola?
+Thus, when you’ll have that message you want to get across to a broader public, there is no bigger stage to take.
+Will you have the inspiration to produce a stand-out promotional product that channels emotions and real-world issues, at the same level as Nike or Coca-Cola?
 Do you have products that are worth their while or a service that can make the world a better place and help millions of people?
 Then go big for the next Super Bowl!